spaceflyboy/secret-santa-bot/README.md

 # secret-santa-bot
-Secret Santa Discord Bot written in Python.
+Secret Santa Discord Bot written in Python with hikari/lightbulb.

-._help for list of commands

-only undocumented command is setOutput, which can enable output from certain commands going to more than just the default option of the console which you run the bot from.
-Available options are "channel", "console", or "both". "channel" and "both" require the bot to be given permissions to send messages in a channel or otherwise the await command that does the send to print to that channel will raise a discord.errors.Forbidden: 403 Missing Permissions Error with an error code I can't remember.
+Help command not working at the moment but with slash commands you should be able to see all your options anyway.

+TODO:
+    Fix wrapper commands
+    Remake help command
+    Standardize and make more strict output in alignment with user provided config setting